opendistro-for-elasticsearch/odfe-cli/docs/guide/usage.md

 ## Specifying parameter values

-Many flags used in the ODFE CLI are simple string, numeric values or boolean, such as the path and pretty in the following example.
+Many flags used in the odfe-cli are simple string, numeric values or boolean, such as the path and pretty in the following example.
 Here, path accepts string value while pretty is a boolean flag.

 **Note:** you must use quotation marks around strings that include one or more space characters